nbren12/uwnet/README.md

 ## Documentation

-The documentation can be viewed on the ReadTheDocs: https://uwnet.readthedocs.io/en/latest/
+The documentation is hosted on github pages: https://nbren12.github.io/uwnet/

 ## Setup